labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/intro.md

 # Introduction

-**Objectives:**

-- Understand what mixin classes are and how they enhance code reusability
-- Learn how to implement mixins to extend class functionality without modifying existing code
+In this lab, you will learn about mixin classes and their role in enhancing code reusability.
+You'll understand how to implement mixins to extend class functionality without altering existing code.

-- Master cooperative inheritance techniques in Python
+You will also master cooperative inheritance techniques in Python.
+The file `tableformat.py` will be modified during the experiment.

-**Files Modified:** `tableformat.py`